LTFT (Long-Term Fuel Trim)

 How it works in BMW systems

-On BMW inline-6 engines with split exhaust manifolds, LTFT is tracked independently for Bank 1 (cylinders 1–3) and Bank 2 (cylinders 4–6).
-A large LTFT on one bank with the other near zero is a strong indicator of a bank-specific issue — an injector problem, intake runner leak, or exhaust leak upstream of that bank's pre-cat oxygen sensor.
+On BMW engines with split exhaust manifolds, LTFT is tracked independently per bank, with Bank 1 and Bank 2 each holding their own value.
+A large LTFT on one bank with the other near zero is a strong indicator of a bank-specific issue such as an injector problem, intake runner leak, or exhaust leak upstream of that bank's pre-cat oxygen sensor.
 When both banks show similar high LTFT, the cause is typically something affecting the entire engine: a dirty MAF sensor, fuel pressure issue, or large vacuum leak downstream of the throttle body.